 While visiting small island nations, powerful and transformative ideas collectively emerged as to how traditionally designed fossil fuel free modern vakas could best be incorporated into the day to day lives of the Pacific peoples.
 Today, the Okeanos journey continues building upon the success and trained community of Te Mana O Te Moana.

-We have designed two new vakas from information shared by many different island groups, resulting in sailing vessels specific to Pacific inter-island transport that are culturally meaningful, environmentally sustainable while satisfying all sea transportation needs.
+We have designed a new vaka – The Vaka Motu – from information shared by many different island groups, resulting in sailing vessels specific to Pacific inter-island transport that are culturally meaningful, environmentally sustainable while satisfying all sea transportation needs.
 Our new vaka technology connects the best of the past with the best of the future including solar panels and, most recently, coconut oil-fueled engines, perfectly suited for fossil-fuel free transport of people, food, medicine, and supplies between South Pacific Islands.

 One of the vaka motu arrived in Vanuatu for the first time in 2012 under the name Okeanos.
 Okeanos and the other vakas were, at the time, on their way to the Pacific Art Festival in the Solomon islands.